corsairmarks/enable_all_species_traits_for_leaders/mod/README.md

 * [[JP localize patch]Leader Traits: All Eligible Species Traits](https://steamcommunity.com/workshop/filedetails/?id=2569179425) Japanese localisation by Dryus

 ## Known Issues

+### Stellaris Bugs

+Traits that are intended to function on regular leaders and also as Councilor traits for rulers are not able to be correctly added to rulers in Dictatorial, Imperial, or Gestalt empires.
+This includes built-in traits like Psychic and Cyborg.

+### Error Logs

 Overriding events and effects from the default game causes error logs.
 Expect to see nine lines similar to this in error.log: